 Property, plant and equipment are stated at cost less subsequent accumulated depreciation and accumulated impairment losses.
 Depreciation of the cost of buildings is calculated using the straight-line method over the estimated useful life of the relevant buildings or, where shorter, the remaining leasehold term of the land on which the buildings are located.
-Depreciation of the costs of property, plant and equipment other than buildings is calculated using the straight-line method over the estimated useful life of 5 years and after taking into account their estimated residual value.
+Depreciation of the costs of property, plant and equipment other than buildings is calculated using the straight-line method over the estimated useful life of such assets of 3 to 5 years and after taking into account their estimated residual value.